-Every survivalist needs a bug out bag list in order to stay prepared for any SHTF scenario.
+Every survivalist needs a bug out bag list to stay prepared for any SHTF scenario.
 What’s a bug out bag ?
 It’s a bag you frequently change the contents of due to thoughts such as, “Oh yeah!
 I forgot to add this item,” or, “Maybe the bag is too heavy,” or, “Do I have enough necessary items?”
 So, how do you get started packing a bag that is supposed to guarantee your survival?

 What Should Be On Your Bug Out Bag List?